segmentio/segment-docs/src/connections/destinations/catalog/omniture/index.md

 Event tracking in Omniture requires one extra step as compared to other destinations.

 You'll have to map each event and event property to a corresponding Omniture `event`, `prop`, or `eVar` in our interface.
-Once you've created that mapping, we'll automatically translate your `analytics.track()` calls and send them to Omniture.
+Once you've created that mapping, Segment automatically translates your `analytics.track()` calls and send them to Omniture.

 Here's an example mapping in our interface: